 Best For Movement: Steelcase Gesture

 Not everyone sits in the same position all day long.
-The Steelcase Gesture is specially designed to accomodate the way people really sit and move throughout the day.
-Steelcase studied over 2,000 people on six continents in order to create the most ergonomic chair.
-Whether you're smaller person or a larger person, the Steelcase Gesture is designed to fit you and the way you use your technology.
+The Steelcase Gesture is specially designed to accommodate the way people really sit and move throughout the day.
+Steelcase studied over 2,000 people on six continents to create the most ergonomic chair.
+Whether you're a smaller person or a larger person, the Steelcase Gesture is designed to fit you and the way you use your technology.
 Choose from a wide range of colors.

 - Allows a wide range of motion

 Best Active Sitting Chair: Gaiam Balance Ball Chair